top of page

 The GLEW project, in partnership with the Workers Education Association, strengthened educator capacity for global learning, supported by collaboration with UCL's Development Education Research Centre.
 In Zanzibar, Sazani delivered the Comic Relief and UKAID-funded ZEET programme, promoting sustainable enterprises and responsible tourism, and co-developed the Healthy and Sustainable Schools programme with the Ministries of Health and Education, supported by Wales Public Health.

-2005: The beginning
+2005: The Beginning

 Our founding directors, Cathryn, Ian, Marilyn and Mark, set up Sazani Associates, initially as a voluntary association to participate in a UNESCO: FAO Flagship Project: Education for Rural People, working in partnership with organisations from 10 countries: Italy, France, Wales, Zanzibar, Senegal and Bolivia.
 Over a period of three years, Sazani collaborated on situational analysis of education in rural areas and the establishment of a community of practice to improve access, teaching capacity and quality of provision to relevant education and training, culminating in a UN dialogue with Government Ministers and UN representatives in Addis Ababa, Ethiopia.In Zanzibar, Sazani supported our Italian friends, ACRA, to register an office and develop a pro-poor tourism project, which was funded by Europe Aid.
 In parallel, Sazani supported NGRID with negotiating access to community land preparing livelihood restoration initiatives across Pembrokeshire in lieu of compensation.